Manhunt for Canada restaurant bombers

 The pair then fled the scene after the blast at 22:30 local time.

-Peel Regional Police Chief Jennifer said: "There is no indication this is a terrorist act, no indication this is a hate crime."
+"There is no indication this is a terrorist act," Peel Regional Police Chief Jennifer said, "no indication this is a hate crime."

 But she noted investigators are not ruling out any particular motive at this early stage in the investigation.